input-output-hk/plutus-use-cases/mlabs/governance-spec.md

 For this contract, the primitive Plutus API, and not the state machine API will be used.

+The xGOV 'token' currently is a family of tokens.
+In order to enable features such as futures trading we must hold the information to whom the token belongs in the token itself.
+This is currently dons simply by setting TokenName = PubKeyHash of the one calling Deposit.

 ## Governance Contract:

 ### Deposit